fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Lecture reflection' text="
-I thought about asking you to create a two-minute TikTok video to summarize the lecture.
+I thought about asking you to create a two-minute TikTok version of the lecture.
 Wouldn't that be fun?!
 I decided probably not.
-But pretend you needed to do that and in preparation decided to outline what points you wanted to cover.
-That's what I want you to do for your reflection today.
-Create an outline of what YOU considered to be the main points and subpoints/examples from the lecture.
-By outline, I don't mean a bunch of cryptic bullet points.
-You should have a series of very short paragraphs that explain the points YOU found interesting and why.
-Or a point that I clearly thought was important and why YOU disagree it was all that interesting.
-THERE IS NOT A SET LIST OF STUFF TO WRITE DOWN.
-I'm looking for engagement with the main points of the lecture and your response to them.
-Engagement DOES NOT mean agreement.
+But I'm most interested to know what points YOU found interesting AND WHY.
+What did you already know?
+What did you agree or disagree with?
+Where did you get confused?
+Remember that the point of the reflection is to show your familiarity with the video and previous course readings.
+Of course there's no required reading for today, but outlining some ideas about how this lecture fits into the course will definitely help with your final course reflection.
+I look forward to your thoughts!

+ONE DAY EXTENSION!
+Many folks have, understandably, slid a little behind as we hit the home stretch.
+To make things a little easier, the DEADLINE for the reflection today is going to SLIDE TO TOMORROW (Thursday).
+As noted below, there's the short wrap-up video but nothing to turn in otherwise.
 "%}